bdorney/CMS_GEM_Analysis_Framework/README.txt

                 h_Summary_<Observable>Dataset

-            Here the "Detector_Name" is the parameter defined in the given configRun.cfg file and "Observable" comes from the set {ResponseFitPkPos}, to be expanded at a later date.
+            Here the "Detector_Name" is the parameter defined in the given configRun.cfg file and "Observable" comes from the set {ResponseFitPkPos, ResponseFitPkRes}, with expansions possible if requested.

             The x-axis will be the <Observable> in question (e.g. for ResponseFitPkPos this will be the cluster ADC of the peak determined from the fit).
 The Y-axis will be counts.
-These canvases show the distribution of the observable in questin over the entire detector.
+These canvases show the distribution of the observable in question over the entire detector.
 The TH1F in question will always have the bin range [Avg - 5 * StdDev, Avg + 5 * StdDev) with a bin width of 0.25 * StdDev.
 Here "Avg" is the average of the dataset and "StdDev" is the dataset's standard deviation.
 This TH1F will also be automatically fit with a Gaussian whose mean and sigma parameters will be written on the TPad.
 The percent error of